paulhondola/Benchmark-Suite/README.md

 - Issues:

     - TensorFlow not supported for AMD GPUs on Windows (no ROCm support)
-    - PyTorch works in CPU mode
+    - PyTorch works only in CPU mode

 🐧 MacBook Pro (M1 Pro) — Asahi Linux